jonlpersson/ed-latimore/site/_posts/2021-08-26-8-unexpected-reasons-why-math-is-so-hard.md

 Many people find math difficult because they try to memorize their way through the material.
 However, there isn’t very much to remember.
 Math is about finding the relationship between things and problem-solving.

 Working through practice problems makes you better at solving math problems, but only if you take the time to understand the mechanics and intricacies of a solution.
-Practice problems are great, but if you memorize how to do them without actually understanding how to arrive at a solution, you will be unhappily surprised when you encounter a problem that looks different from the one you solved before.&nbsp;
+Practice problems are great, but if you memorize how to do them without actually understanding how to arrive at a solution, you will be unhappily surprised when you encounter a problem that looks different from the one you solved before.

 This is the reason students hate world problems.
 Word problems force you to use your math skills in a way that is different from how problems are normally presented to you.
-If you’ve relied on memorization to get you through your math education, then word problems will give you a fit, as will many other real-world applications of math.&nbsp;
+If you’ve relied on memorization to get you through your math education, then word problems will give you a fit, as will many other real-world applications of math.

 ## You don’t know how to use basic concepts in the real world